DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 ---
-title: How to apply for teacher training
+title: Your teacher training application
 subcategory: Your teacher training application
 description: |-
-  Find out how to apply for teacher training and what to put in your application, from writing your personal statement to choosing your references.
+  Find out what to include in your teacher training application, from writing your personal statement to choosing your references.
 related_content:
     Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider" 7 things to include in your teacher training application : "/blog/7-things-to-include-in-your-teacher-training-application"